-Dry eyes is a common condition that occurs when your tears aren't able to provide adequate lubrication for your eyes.
-Tears can be inadequate for many reasons.
+Dry eye disease is a common condition that occurs when your tears aren't able to provide adequate lubrication for your eyes.
+Tears can be inadequate and unstable for many reasons.
 For example, dry eyes may occur if you don't produce enough tears or if you produce poor-quality tears.
+This tear instability leads to inflammation and damage of the eye's surface.

 Dry eyes feel uncomfortable.
 If you have dry eyes, your eyes may sting or burn.
 You may experience dry eyes in certain situations, such as on an airplane, in an air-conditioned room, while riding a bike or after looking at a computer screen for a few hours.